idfive/Developer-Documentation/docs/accessibility/01-overview.md

 ## Testing and Quality Assurance

+### Overview

+We use industry-leading automated testing tools to catch accessibility issues early.
+However it's important to understand some points regarding testing:

+- No testing tools are the same and each will give different results
+- Some results from tools will give a false positive (ie color contrast issues can come up when there is not an issue, as some tools have difficulty accurately assessing the background color in certain areas)
+- There is not an _official_ testing tool
+- It is unlikely to get a site to zero issues [see below for more information](#understanding-cms-and-platform-limitations) on why this can occur

 ### Automated Testing Tools

-We use industry-leading automated testing tools to catch accessibility issues early:

 #### Browser Extensions and Dev Tools